elphinkuo/fast_matrix_multiplication/README.md

   Please note that this is a simple version of the provided code and might not include all functionality that's implied by the Python code.
 Also, Armadillo has inbuilt high performance matrix multiplication which could be used instead of the native triple loop method.

-* C++11 SIMD AVX

-  code in /dot_product/simd_avx

-  IMD stands for Single Instruction, Multiple Data.
-SIMD allows one single operation to be applied to a set of data simultaneously, which is extremely beneficial for tasks such as matrix multiplication, where the same operation (multiplication and addition) is applied over and over.

-  For SIMD operations in C++, one can use the data types and intrinsic functions provided by the compiler.
-These will differ based on your hardware and the specific vector instruction set it supports, such as SSE, AVX, or AVX512 on Intel and AMD CPUs, or NEON on ARM CPUs.

 * __Swift Acceleration__ (532,550.639x acceleration)